Bartvds/chai-tdd-plugins/README.md

 ## License

-Chai.js is MIT License, and so is this data.
+Chai.js is MIT License, and so is this repos.